Jeff-Emuveyan/BabbelTest/README.md

 mixed with business logic.

 ## Decisions made because of restricted time
 Becasue of restricted time, I decided to keep the UI as simple as possible.
 Nothing facy.
-Stright to the point.
+Straight to the point.

 ## What would be the first thing to improve or add if there had been more time
 I didnt have time to write UI tests.
 If I had more time I would have written them.